How Much Does a Roof Wrap Cost?

 Roof + A-pillars + Mirrors$500 to $720Clean, complete two-tone buildBest value combination

-Roof + Hood + Mirrors$700 to $1,050Most popular partial wrap build overallBest overall partial
+Roof + Hood + Mirrors$700 to $1,050Most popular partial wrap buildBest partial wrap value

 Calculate Your Exact Roof Wrap Cost →

-Sunroof and Panoramic Roof — What It Adds to the Cost
+Sunroof and Panoramic Roof: What It Adds to the Cost

 Roof FeatureExtra CostWhy

-Panoramic roof (large glass panel)+$100 to $150Complex edge cuts, trim surround work
+Panoramic roof+$100 to $150Complex edge cuts, trim surround work

 Shark fin antenna+$30 to $60Wrapped separately or removed temporarily